 Our results also immediately give lower bounds on the spectral gap of the continuous time Glauber dynamics which are independent of the size of the graph.
-This in turn allows us to establish lower bound on the spectral gap for the Glauber dynamics on infinite graphs of maximal degree bounded by $d$ as well.
+This in turn allows us to establish a lower bound on the spectral gap for the Glauber dynamics on infinite graphs of maximal degree bounded by $d$, as well.

-To understand our result related to the Erd\H{o}s-R\'enyi random graph, we note that the threshold for the Erd\H{o}s-R\'enyi random graphs also corresponds to a spatial mixing threshold.
-For a randomly chosen vertex the local graph neighbourhood is asymptotically distributed as a Galton-Watson branching process with offspring distribution Poisson with mean $d$.
-Results of Lyons~\cite{Lyons:89} imply that the uniqueness threshold on the Galton-Watson tree is $d\tanh\beta<1$ which is equal to the threshold for rapid mixing established here.
+To understand our result related to the Erd\H{o}s--R\'enyi random graph, we note that the threshold for the Erd\H{o}s--R\'enyi random graphs also corresponds to a spatial mixing threshold.
+For a randomly chosen vertex, the local graph neighborhood is asymptotically distributed as a Galton--Watson branching process with offspring distribution Poisson with mean $d$.
+Results of Lyons \cite{Lyons89} imply that the uniqueness threshold on the Galton--Watson tree is $d\tanh\beta<1$, which is equal to the threshold for rapid mixing established here.